ciao-chung/ciao-vue-dialog/README.md

 ### accept.style

-Custom accept button style by using bootstrap class name
+Custom accept button style by using Bootstrap class name

 Default is 'primary'